squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 ## FATAL: getgrnam failed to find groupid for effective group 'nogroup'

 You are probably starting Squid as root.
-Squid is trying to find a group-id that doesn't have any special priveleges that it will run as.
+Squid is trying to find a group-id that doesn't have any special privileges that it will run as.
 The default is **nogroup**, but this may not be defined on your system.

 The best fix for this is to assign squid a low-privilege user-id and